 reduction in long-acting oxycodone and oxymorphone use

-reduction in fentanyl use
+reduction in fentanyl products dispensed

 We manage our drug lists and create programs that allow appropriate pain management when needed, while minimizing misuse of opioids.

 We identify at-risk members, monitor who's obtaining controlled substances from multiple prescribers, and analyze claims for larger-than-average amounts.